webtions/wp-for-my-clients/readme.txt

 == Frequently Asked Questions ==

-Take a look at the [official "WordPress for my Clients" FAQ](http://www.dreamsonline.net/wordpress-plugins/wordpress-for-my-clients/).
+Take a look at the [official "WordPress for my Clients" FAQ - Coming soon](http://www.dreamsonline.net/wordpress-plugins/wordpress-for-my-clients/).

-You can also visit the [support center](http://www.dreamsonline.net/wordpress-plugins/wordpress-for-my-clients/) and start a discussion if needed.
+You can also visit the [support center](http://wordpress.org/support/plugin/wp-for-my-clients) and start a discussion if needed.